Why Do I Need A Low Glycemic Diet?

 • Improve your energy levels and general wellbeing

-So, to get started, just do your best to avoid high GI foods as much as possible … and simply choose medium or low GI foods wherever you can!
+So, to get started, just do your best to avoid high Glycemic foods as much as possible … and simply choose medium or low GI foods wherever you can!
 It becomes very easy once your understand the basics, and it certainly doesn’t mean that you’ll be forever consulting charts and adding up numbers to succeed.
-Begin simply, by continuing to learn a little about the glycemic index.
+Begin simply, by continuing to learn a little about the glycemic index and you’ll be on your way to a satisfying and tasty low glycemic diet lifestyle.

 Glycemic Index List of Foods